slm-bj/english-corner/cooking_style.md

 Leo, 2020.3.21.

-A: Looks like your credit card bill droped a lot in recent months.
+A: Looks like your credit card bill dropped a lot in recent months.

 B: Yes.
 I didn't go to restaurants after coronavirus' breaking out.
 They're all closed.